open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Puck Collision/Puck Collision.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Puck Collision
+    params_vars_title: Puck Collision
-      E: 20
-      part1:
-        ans1:
+    params_E: 26
-          value: momentum increases, kinetic energy increases
+    params_part1_ans1_value: momentum increases, kinetic energy increases
-        ans2:
-          value: momentum increases, kinetic energy is unchanged
+    params_part1_ans2_value: momentum increases, kinetic energy is unchanged
-        ans3:
-          value: momentum is unchanged, kinetic energy increases
+    params_part1_ans3_value: momentum is unchanged, kinetic energy increases
-        ans4:
-          value: momentum is unchanged, kinetic energy is unchanged
+    params_part1_ans4_value: momentum is unchanged, kinetic energy is unchanged
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 Consider a system of two pucks on a frictionless surface.
 An orange puck moving with velocity $\vec{v\_{oi}}$ collides with a blue puck that is initially at rest.
-At the time of the collision, a small explosion injects {{ params.E }} $J$ of energy into the system.
+At the time of the collision, a small explosion injects {{ params_E }} $J$ of energy into the system.
 Afterwards, the pucks move as shown in the figure below.

 <img longdesc="Puck Collision.md#desc" alt="Figure of the system described." src="2017Mid2S002Q2.png">